CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: On INP CLIP for Video Captioning

 \subsection{Analysis}

-We conduct a series of analyses on MSR-VTT to provide some insights and answer the following questions.
+We conduct a series of analyses on MSR-VTT to answer the following questions.

 \textbf{(1) Can CLIP improve video captioning compared with INP?} For a fair comparison, we treat ResNet-101 with either INP or CLIP as the backbone of our baseline model and keep other components the same.
-As we can see in \cref{tab:effect_of_clip}, using CLIP brings significant improvements over INP on both caption quality and diversity under different combinations of modalities, \eg, compared with model 1, model 4 gains a relative improvement of 27.2\% at CIDEr and generates more than twice as many novel captions.
-Although taking more modalities as the model inputs gradually narrow the performance gap, a relative gain of 10.4\% at CIDEr for model 6 \vs model 3 is still overwhelming.
+As we can see in Table~\ref{tab:effect_of_clip}, using CLIP brings significant improvements over INP on both caption quality and diversity under different combinations of modalities, \eg{}, compared with model 1, model 4 gains a relative improvement of 27.2\% at CIDEr and generates more than twice as many novel captions.
+Although taking more modalities as the model inputs gradually narrow the performance gap, a relative gain of 10.4\% at CIDEr for model 6 \vs{} model 3 is still overwhelming.

 \textbf{(2) What results in the large performance gap between INP and CLIP?} We answer this question from two aspects.
 The first aspect is to explore the decision-making process of models.
-Specifically, we pick models 1 and 4 in \cref{tab:effect_of_clip} for evaluation and use Grad-CAM \cite{selvaraju2017grad}, a gradient-based localization technology, to figure out which part of the input videos is responsible for the models' outputs.
-As we can see the first row in \cref{fig:gradcam}, using INP deviates the model's focus from the most critical regions for the given GT captions, \eg, the neglect of two wrestlers that grapple on a mat in (a) and the wrong attention towards the railing in (b).
-By contrast, the second row in \cref{fig:gradcam} shows that using CLIP enables the model to be more aware of where the attributes are.
-This is conducive to accurate captioning, \eg, ``riding horses'' \vs ``riding a motorcycle'' in (b), ``potato'' \vs ``vegetables'' in (c).
+We use Grad-CAM \cite{selvaraju2017grad}, a gradient-based localization technology, to figure out which part of the input videos is responsible for the models' outputs.
+As we can see the first row in Fig.~\ref{fig:gradcam}, using INP deviates the model's focus from the most critical regions for the given GT captions, \eg{}, the neglect of two wrestlers that grapple on a mat in (a) and the wrong attention towards fingers in (b).
+By contrast, the second row in Fig.~\ref{fig:gradcam} shows that using CLIP enables the model to be more aware of where the concepts are.
+This is conducive to accurate captioning, \eg{}, ``vegetables'' \vs{} ``potato'' in (b).